Marlins vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- In five games as the underdog over the last 10 matchups, the Marlins have posted a mark of 2-3.
+- The Marlins have played as the favorite in five of their past 10 games and won each of those contests.

-- When it comes to the over/under, the Marlins and their opponents are 5-5-0 in their previous 10 games.
+- The Marlins and their opponents have combined to hit the over six times in their last 10 games with a total.

-- The Marlins' previous 10 matchups have not had a runline set by bookmakers.
-Miami and its opponent have topped the over/under in three games in a row, with the average total set by oddsmakers being 8.3.
+- The Marlins have not played a game with a spread over their last 10 outings.
+In four straight games, Miami and its opponent have finished above the over/under, with the average total set by bookmakers in that stretch being 8.5 runs.

 Marlins Betting Records & Stats